About the Civic Information Index

 Where the Index data is coming from

 All data in this Index has been downloaded from publicly available data sets.
 This includes commonly known data sources such as the U.S. Census Bureau, the Department of Education, the IRS, the Bureau of Labor Statistics, the Urban Institute and Northwestern University’s Local News Initiative.
 It also includes more unique datasets such as the Institute of Museum and Library Services Public Libraries Survey or the number of Facebook Pages predicted to be “Public Good” pages as collected by Opportunity Insights.
-(A detailed list of all indicators and their data sources is available in Explore the Index.)
+Details on the methodology, limitations, and a list of all indicators and their data sources is available on the Index page.)

 How the Index defines key terms (Glossary)